Azoy/swift-evolution/proposals/nnnn-mutex.md

 }
 ```

 If the `withLock` method was not labeled with `@Sendable` then this code would emit no warnings.
 All good right?
 The compiler hasn't complained to us!
 Unfortunately, this highlights one of the bigger issues I mentioned earlier in that `Mutex` does not protect class references or any underlying memory referenced by pointers.
 This is still a hole for shared mutable state.
-We've now given a non-sendable value complete access to the memory pointed to by our value and that class does not guarantee synchronization for the data being modified at the pointer.
+We've now given a non-sendable value complete access to the memory pointed to by our value.
+This non-sendable class does not guarantee synchronization for the data being modified at by the pointer.
 We need to mark the closure in the `withLock` as `@Sendable` :

 ```swift
 @MainActor